 In Japan, shoyu is the most quintessential of all seasonings.
 Its irresistible charm lies in its rich flavor, well-rounded aroma, and enticing appearance.
 Shoyu has a superb balance of the five basic tastes – sweet, salty, sour, bitter, and umami – and gives off a wonderfully appetizing fragrance when heated.
 This is a truly magical seasoning, able to bring out the best of every ingredient.
 It is this quality that prompts the Japanese cook to reach for the shoyu whenever a dish is lacking in flavor.

 What kinds of soy sauce are there?

-In Japan, soy sauce is divided into a number of categories, but most of the soy sauce available outside of Japan is either shoyu or tamari.
-The main difference between the two types is the ingredients used.
-Shoyu is made from soybeans, wheat, water, and salt, while tamari contains little to no wheat.
-Mitoku’s tamari is free from wheat and gluten.
-Our soy sauces are the finest quality available, manufactured by our artisan producers using traditional recipes passed down for generations and top quality non-GMO soybeans.
+In Japan, soy sauce is divided into a number of categories, but most of the soy sauces available outside of Japan are either shoyu or tamari.
+The main difference between the two types is the ingredients.
+Shoyu is made from soybeans, wheat, water, and salt, while tamari contains little to no wheat (Mitoku’s tamari is wheat-free and gluten-free).
+Our soy sauces are the finest available, made by artisan producers with top quality non-GMO soybeans using traditional recipes passed down for generations.

 Product and packaging images on these pages are for illustration purposes only.
 Actual product may vary.